techquest/isw-laravel-sdk/README.md

 [PHP](https://php.net) 7.2+ and [Composer](https://getcomposer.org) are required.

-To get the latest version of Laravel Interswitch, simply require it
+To get the latest version of Laravel Interswitch, simply require it like so:

 ```bash
 composer require interswitch/laravel-interswitch